pariveda-serverless/initiative-tracker/GETTING_STARTED.md

    1. SLACK_SIGNING_SECRET
 1. The best place to set these environment variables is in the Circle CI context specified in the ./circle-ci/config.yml file (initiative-tracker at the time of writing)

-Slack app setup
+Slack app setup (username = GitHub username)

-1. Activate Interactive Components and put in the action endpoint Lambda URL (by default this will be https://initiative.ninja/\<GitHub username\>/actions)
+1. Activate Interactive Components and put in the action endpoint Lambda URL (by default this will be `https://initiative.ninja/<username>/actions`)
 1. Create the following Slash Commands:
-   1. Command /\<GitHub username\>-show with the list endpoint Lambda URL (by default this will be https://initiative.ninja/\<GitHub username\>/list)
+   1. Command `/<username>-show` with the list endpoint Lambda URL (by default this will be `https://initiative.ninja/<username>/list`)
-   1. Command /\<GitHub username\>-add with the add endpoint Lambda URL (by default this will be https://initiative.ninja/\<GitHub username\>/add)
+   1. Command `/<username>-add` with the add endpoint Lambda URL (by default this will be `https://initiative.ninja/<username>/add`)
-1. If you want to distribute your app to another workspace you'll need to setup a Redirect Url under OAuth and Permissions (by default this will be https://initiative.ninja/\<GitHub username\>/auth/redirect)
+1. If you want to distribute your app to another workspace you'll need to setup a Redirect Url under OAuth and Permissions (by default this will be `https://initiative.ninja/<username>/auth/redirect`)
 1. Add the following scopes to enable reading basic profile information and direct messaging users
    1. chat:write:bot and chat:write:user to send direct messages
    1. user:profile:read to read basic profile information